angelamchoi/card-game/README.md

 The working version of the card matching game consists of the following:

-- index.html - The main page that users will interact with style.css - The style for the main page
+- index.html - The main page that users will interact with
+- styles.css - The style for the main page
 - main.js - The code for the matching card game
 - /pics - Folder containing the images used in the game